Mathis-Rodrigues/terminal-chat-frontend/README.md

 This is the Frontend for our project Terminal Chat \
 It was made using React and Tailwind

+If you want to see it go to: https://terminal-chat-frontend.vercel.app/

 ## Commands

 - npm build = Builds the app for production to the build folder